 - Place lid on pumpkin.

 The stuffed pumpkin needs to be cooked low and slow to heat completely through without totally cooking down the pumpkin shell.
 All ingredients except the pumpkin are cooked, partially cooked, or edible raw, (except squash rind) so you’re really just attempting to cook the pumpkin and heat everything else through.
-This can be accomplished in a kitchen oven, on a smoker, in an enclosed grill like the RedHead Portable 4 Burner Event Grill or even with the pumpkin wrapped in oiled cheese cloth and aluminum foil and buried in a pit of coals luau-style.
+This can be accomplished in a kitchen oven, on a smoker, in an enclosed grill like the RedHead 4-Burner Event Grill or even with the pumpkin wrapped in oiled cheese cloth and aluminium foil and buried in a pit of coals luau-style.
 The key (except in the pit) is checking it often after the first two – three hours of cooking at a low temperature like 200-225 degrees.
-A remote-reading cooking thermometer like the Bass Pro Shops Digital Wireless Grill Thermometer is helpful, as you can push the probe to the center and monitor the temperature at the core.
+A remote-reading cooking thermometer like the Mr. Steak Flip Tip Digital Meat Thermometer is helpful, as you can push the probe to the center and monitor the temperature at the core.
 You want that to reach about 130 degrees.